62 Kilos In Stones Pounds

 Scientific or Theoretical Perspective

 From a scientific standpoint, kilograms are preferred because they are part of the International System of Units (SI), which is used in research and international trade.
-However, for everyday communication, especially in certain regions, stones and pounds remain relevant.
+Still, for everyday communication, especially in certain regions, stones and pounds remain relevant.

 Common Mistakes or Misunderstandings